KhinePisi/100-Days-of-ML/iloc-indexer.md

 3.selecting in a hybrid approach(.ix)

 I’m going to write about the iloc indexer here because this indexing is suitable for 100-days-Of-ML challenge Day1 and Day2 problems.
-Selecting data by row numbers(.iloc)
+Selecting data by row numbers(.iloc).
-  - According to its name “iloc”,it is used for interger-location based indexing/selection by position.
-  -The syntax of iloc indexer is data.iloc [ row selection ,  column selection ].
-  -You can simply imagine that each row has a row number from 0 to the total rows(data.shape[0]) .
-  -Based on these numbers, iloc[] allows selection .
-  -The same applies for columns (from 0 to data.shape[1])… The different indexes of 0 and 1 in data.shape[] means that the first horizontal    row can be denoted as “axis 1 ” and the first vertical column can be denoted as axis 0.
+According to its name “iloc”,it is used for interger-location based indexing/selection by position.
+The syntax of iloc indexer is data.iloc [ row selection ,  column selection ].
+You can simply imagine that each row has a row number from 0 to the total rows(data.shape[0]) .
+Based on these numbers, iloc[] allows selection .
+The same applies for columns (from 0 to data.shape[1]).
+The different indexes of 0 and 1 in data.shape[] means that the first horizontal row can be denoted as “axis 1 ” and the first vertical column can be denoted as axis 0.

   #Single selections using iloc and DataFrame